Jan 23, 2019

 How To Get The Best Value Buying An Engagement Ring Buffalo, NY

 Have you ever heard of someone bragging about how little they paid for an engagement ring?
 Probably not.
 We know you want to get the best value when buying an engagement ring, and then let others think you spent a fortune!
 But how?
 The average cost of a one-carat diamond engagement ring is around $4,500 to $6,000 and it’s not exactly something you can cut out coupons from the local Buffalo newspaper for and score a deal.
 Engagement rings are a big investment, just like the relationship they signify.

-The jewelry experts say to know the four basic C’s and focus on them when going to buy an engagement ring.
-The four C’s are carat, color, clarity, and cut.
-These four qualities go hand-in-hand to determine the overall value of your engagement ring.
+The jewelry experts say to know the five basic C’s and focus on them when going to buy an engagement ring.
+The five C’s are carat, color, clarity, cut, and the newest addition, country of origin.
+These five qualities go hand-in-hand to determine the overall value of your engagement ring.